 Would you believe that some babies actually survive an abortion attempt?
-In the UK, at least 50 of them do each year, according to this article.
+In the UK, at least 50 of them do each year, according to

 In practice, according to Stuart Campbell, former professor of obstetrics and gynaecology at St George's hospital, London, a number do survive.